Kevin Chapman (baseball): Atlanta Braves

 Chapman was claimed off of waivers by the Atlanta Braves on March 13, 2017.
 He was assigned to the Triple-A Gwinnett Braves on March 31.

 Minnesota Twins

 On May 8, 2017, Chapman was traded to the Minnesota Twins in exchange for Danny Santana.
 He was released on June 13, 2017.

 New Britain Bees

 On April 3, 2018, Chapman signed with the New Britain Bees of the independent Atlantic League of Professional Baseball.

 Detroit Tigers

 On May 20, 2018, Chapman's contract was purchased by the Detroit Tigers.
-He elected free agency on November 2, 2018.
+In 14 games for the Triple–A Toledo Mud Hens, he recorded a 3.45 ERA with 13 strikeouts and two saves across 15 2/3 innings pitched.
+Chapman elected free agency following the season on November 2.

 Personal

 Chapman's cousin Matt den Dekker is a former professional baseball player.